chef/chef-web-docs/chef_master/source/knife_user.rst

 .. warning:: In versions of the chef-client prior to version 12.0, this subcommand ONLY works when run against the open source Chef server; it does not run against Enterprise Chef (including hosted Enterprise Chef), or Private Chef.

-             Starting with Chef server 12.0, this functionality is built into the :doc:`chef-server-ctl </ctl_chef_server>` command-line tool as part of the following arguments:
+             Starting with Chef server 12.0, this functionality is built into the `chef-server-ctl </ctl_chef_server.html>`__ command-line tool as part of the following arguments:

              * `user-create </ctl_chef_server.html#user-create>`_
              * `user-delete </ctl_chef_server.html#user-delete>`_